 California Native Plant Week

 California Native Plant Week 2015 is coming soon!
-This year CNPS will celebrate the Fourth Annual California Native Plant Week, April 11 - April 19, 2015.
+This year CNPS will celebrate the Fifth Annual California Native Plant Week, April 11 - April 19, 2015.
 If you are interested in joining the CNPW 2015 Committee, please email .

 For CNPW 2015, we are offering many great events and activities around California.
 Find upcoming events near you on the calendar below where you can meet members of your local CNPS chapter and participate in California Native Plant Week.
 Listings on the calendar below include activities and events sponsored by CNPS chapters with links for more information.
 Click the event name below for an expanded description.
 For more chapter events in your area, find your local chapter here.